torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

 Users can move charges associated with a task along with task migration, that is, uncharge task's pages from the old cgroup and charge them to the new cgroup.
-This feature is not supported in !CONFIG_MMU environments because of lack of page tables.
+This feature is yest supported in !CONFIG_MMU environments because of lack of page tables.

 8.1 Interface